LarsN-hub/PyDoug/README.md

 2. Test that you have it by opening Windows PowerShell and typing "python".
    - If it worked, some information about python (3.13._) should pop up and the input line should have ">>>" in front of it.
    - If this is the case, type quit() to exit python and proceed.
 If this did not happen, do not continue with this process and figure this out first.
-3. Navigate to the Tags section in releases as I am frequently fixing bugs during the alpha phase.
-4. Download the .zip file for the most recent tag/release.
+3. Download the .zip file source code for the most recent PyDoug release.
 5. Extract the contents wherever you please.
 6. Navigate inside the extracted folder.
 You should see a folder named "PyDoug" and several text documents.
 7. Move the PyDoug folder and the requirements_dist.txt file to your user folder (e.g. "C:\Users\Your_Name")